danigosa/django-simple-seo/README.rst

         ('simple_seo.TestMetadata', ('template_test', )),
     )

-Please note that simple_seo registry will load views by order and store the in a dictionary.
+Please note that simple_seo registry will load views by order and store them in a dictionary.
 That means:

-  * Collisions in model definitions will result in last definition to be *always selected*
+  * Collisions in model definitions will result in first definition to be *always selected*
-  * Defining just one 'ALL' registry will override the rest if it's declared *before* in the tuple
+  * Defining just one 'ALL' registry will override the rest if it's declared *after*

 Examples of bad configurations: